My past is finance. My future is data science. Presently, I practice analytical storytelling.

 Now that we’ve identified the missingness in the data, let’s discuss a few primary means of dealing with it.

+Deletion.
 PROS: simple; CONS: assumes MCAR and introduces bias if not MCAR.
-There are three types highlighted below, but you can find a more thorough discussion at Statistic Solutions
+There are three types highlighted below, but you can find a more thorough discussion at Statistic Solutions⁴.

 Listwise Deletion (complete case analysis) removes all data for a record that has one or more missing values⁴.Pairwise Deletion (available case analysis) makes use of a record’s features that aren’t missing.
 For example, a correlation measures the strength between two variables.
 For each pair of variables for which data is available, the correlation coefficient will take that data into account.
 Thus, pairwise deletion maximizes all data available on an analysis by analysis basis⁴.Column Deletion is performed when the majority of data for the feature are missing values.

 Mean/Median Imputation is done by replacing missing values with a measure of central tendency.
 PROS: relatively simple; CONS: reduces varianceHot Deck Method is a technique where missing values are matched to resembling observations with non-missing values and the missing value is imputed with the value of the similar non-missing observation⁵.
 Two approaches are nearest neighbors and the matching pattern method.
 PROS: more educated; CONS— more computationally expensive and time consumingIn Single Regression Imputation, values are predicted from a regression equation.
 Observations with complete features are used to predict the values of the missing data.
 Because single regression assumes the missing values fall on the regression line, it reduces variance⁵.Stochastic Regression aims to reduce bias by augmenting each missing value’s predicted value with a residual term.
 In this manner, the variance is preserved and estimates are unbiased with MAR data⁵.